Greg Stewart (athlete): Career

 Stewart represented Canada at the 2019 Parapan American Games where he overcame a back injury and won a silver medal in the shot put F46 event with a Canadian record of 16.30-metres.
 He also represented Canada at the 2019 World Para Athletics Championships and won a silver medal in the shot put F46 event.

-Stewart represented Canada at the 2020 Summer Paralympics in the shot put F46 event and won a gold medal with a Paralympic Games record of 16.75-metres.
+He represented Canada at the 2020 Summer Paralympics in the shot put F46 event and won a gold medal with a Paralympic Games record of 16.75-metres.
+He represented Canada at the 2024 Summer Paralympics in the shot put F46 and again won a gold medal, with a season best throw of 16.38 metres.